winderica/KanColleSource/README.md

 because of the implementation of `webpack`, which turn modules into an array, implying that the change of modules will lead to the change of array we get, and we cannot find a better way to organize the elements of this array.

-For the reasons above, I will only do analysis for a certain version (maybe `4.1.1.6`) until a better idea is brought up.
+For the reasons above, I will only do analysis for a certain version(`4.2.0.2`) until a better idea is brought up.

 ## Folder structure